Eddie James Lowery

 Time Served: 9 Years

-In July 1981, an elderly resident of Ogden, Kansas, was attacked while sleeping in her home.
+In July 1981, a 74-year-old woman was attacked while sleeping in her home in Ogden, Kansas.
 The assailant covered her face with his hand and bed clothing.
 As the victim struggled, she was struck repeatedly on the head, causing her to bleed.
-The attacker then raped her vaginally before fleeing.
+The attacker then raped her and fled.
 The victim contacted the police and was taken to a hospital, where she was treated for her injuries and a rape kit was collected.

-In the early morning hours of the same day, Eddie James Lowery was involved in a traffic accident near the victim’s house.
-Investigators began questioning Lowery that morning.
-He was questioned all day without food and was told he did not need a lawyer after requesting one.
-Investigators supplied Lowery with details of the crime – the house, the entry, the weapon, and specifics about the rape.
+In the early morning hours of the same day, 22-year-old Eddie James Lowery, a soldier stationed at Fort Riley, was involved in a traffic accident near the victim’s house.
+Investigators began questioning him that morning.
+He was questioned all day without food and was told he did not need a lawyer although he requested one.
+Investigators supplied Lowery with details of the crime – the house, the manner of entry, the weapon, and specifics about the rape.
 These details were eventually incorporated into his confession.

 Lowery’s first trial ended in a hung jury.
 He was tried again in January 1982.
 This time the jury convicted him of rape, aggravated burglary, and aggravated battery.
 Lowery was sentenced to 11 years to life in prison.
 He served nine years of that sentence and was released on parole in 1991.